-- Sickness, injury or death: An illness, injury or death of your or a loved one might require a trip cancellation, but with the right coverage it won't cost the policyholder financially.
+- Sickness, injury or death: An illness, injury or death of you or a loved one might require a trip cancellation.
+With the right coverage it won't cost the policyholder financially.

 - Work-related interruptions: If work interferes with your ability to travel, you can cancel and get your money back with the right coverage.
-The same is true if you become unemployed, making a trip an unwise expenditure.
+The same is true if you become unemployed and can’t afford to take your planned trip.

 Many health insurance policies will not pay for services incurred outside of their coverage network.
 This can leave travelers facing huge medical bills in the event of an issue during a trip.
 Travel insurance can make up the difference.

-- Emergency transportation and care: If you suffer from a medical emergency during a trip, your travel insurance may cover medical and ambulance (and even evacuation by plane) expenses.
+- Emergency evacuation: If you suffer from a medical emergency during a trip, your travel insurance may cover medical and ambulance (and even evacuation by plane) expenses.

 - Dental coverage: A dental emergency may not be immediately life threatening, but it can certainly ruin a vacation.
 Be sure that your dental coverage protects you where you’re visiting, or consider including it in your travel insurance plan.

 - Pre-existing condition coverage: A pre-existing condition can act up at any time, but many travel insurance policies will not cover them.
 Ask about pre-existing conditions since premium policies may include this type of coverage.